Choosing the Best Kitten Food: What to Look For & Avoid

 In general, stay away from kitten food that doesn't contain the proteins, vitamins (Vitamins C and E help support a healthy immune system), and fatty acids necessary for your kitten's healthy growth and development.
 Pet food companies aren't required to provide information on the food label about the sourcing or quality of their product, so it's best to purchase products from reputable, well-known brands that can and will provide you with the information you need.

-Starting your kitten off with proper nutrition is a vital step in ensuring she'll grow into an active, healthy cat and provide you with love and companionship for many years to come.
+Starting your kitten off with proper nutrition is a vital step in helping them grow into an active, healthy cat and provide you with love and companionship for many years to come.